-b.
-The board of directors resolved to issue 22,223 thousand ordinary shares on June 24, 2021 and 10% of the shares are reserved for employee stock subscription in accordance with the laws and regulations.
-The Company granted the right to subscribe for 1,914 thousand ordinary shares to the Company's employees and the right to subscribe for 309 thousand ordinary shares to the subsidiaries' employees on September 13, 2021 (the date of specifying the number of shares for employee stock subscription).
-The price per share of the 2,223 thousand ordinary shares reserved for employee stock subscription is \$52.
+a.
+The board of directors resolved to issue 22,223 thousand ordinary shares on June 24, 2021 and 10% of the shares are for employee stock subscription in accordance with the laws and regulations.
+The Company granted the right to subscribe for 1,914 thousand ordinary shares to the Company's employees and the right to subscribe for 309 thousand ordinary shares to subsidiaries' employees on September 13, 2021 (the date of specifying the number of shares for employee stock subscription), respectively.
+The price per share of 2,223 thousand ordinary shares for employee stock subscription is \$52.

-Information on employee share options issued on September 30, 2021 is as follows:
+Information on employee share options is as follows: